kineticstoolkit/kineticstoolkit_doc/src/kinematics_reconstructing_probed_points.md

 print(cluster["MedialEpicondyleR"])
 ```

-## Tracking the cluster to reconstruct a "virtual" marker for the epicondyle
+## 📄 Tracking the cluster

-Now, exactly like on the previous tutorial, we use this cluster to reconstruct the whole set of four "markers" during the propulsion acquisitions.
+Now, exactly like on the previous tutorial, we use this cluster to reconstruct the whole set of four "markers" during the propulsion acquisitions, including the epicondyle.

 ```{code-cell} ipython3
 reconstructed_markers_propulsion = ktk.kinematics.track_cluster(